 There are several things I CAN DO to affect my NOI.
 I am limited only by my creativity.
 For instance, I can raise rents by 5%.
 I can negotiate a better rate with my gardener or cable provider.
 I can change all light fixtures to LEDs and save on electricity.
-I can install water saving toilets and cut my water bill.
+I can install water-saving toilets and cut my water bill.
+I can install covered parking and charge a reserved parking fee.
 By doing tasks like these, I raise my NOI, and literally raise the value of my property.
 This control is exactly why I love commercial multifamily real estate, and I think you will too.

 The issue is that commercial multifamily is more complex, more expensive, and requires larger deposits to get a commercial loan.
 But don’t worry, this is why I partner with teams of investors to purchase and manage the properties.

 8. Let’s recap: